mongodb/mongo-python-driver/doc/faq.rst

 What is the correct way to handle time zones with PyMongo?
 ----------------------------------------------------------

-Currently the correct way is to only save naive :class:`~datetime.datetime` instances, and to save all dates as UTC.
-Unfortunately, Python time zone handling is less than elegant so it is quite difficult for the driver to do anything smarter than this.
+Prior to PyMongo version 1.6+, the correct way is to only save naive :class:`~datetime.datetime` instances, and to save all dates as UTC.
+In versions >= 1.6+, the driver will automatically convert aware datetimes to UTC before saving them.
+All datetimes retrieved from the server (no matter what version of the driver you're using) will be naive and represent UTC.

 Something like :mod:`pytz` can be used to convert dates to localtime after retrieving them from the database.